Parkinson Disease

 What Do You Need to Know?

-- MDS Criteria: bradykinesia + rest tremor OR rigidity; asymmetric onset is the hallmark
+- MDS Criteria: bradykinesia + rest tremor OR rigidity; asymmetric onset is typical and strongly supportive (symmetric onset is a red flag but does not by itself exclude PD)

 - Braak Staging: α-synuclein pathology begins in olfactory bulb/dorsal motor nucleus of vagus → non-motor symptoms precede motor by years